AutoFR: Automated Filter Rule Generation for Adblocking: Framework

-\begin{challenge} [Create a Filter Rule and Apply it] \fla{s} must create a filter rule that blocks the selected network request.
-However, there are many options to consider, since rules can be the entire or part of the URL, as shown in Table~\ref{tab:network-filter-rule-syntax}. \fla{s} intuitively handle this problem by trying first an eSLD filter rule, because the requests can belong to an ad server (\ie{} all resources served from eSLD relate to ads).
-However, the more specific filter rules (\eg{} eSLD $\rightarrow$ FQDN), the less likely it would lead to breakage.
-Then, the \fla{} applies the filter rule of choice onto the site. \end{challenge} \begin{challenge} [Visual Inspection] Once the filter rule is applied on the site, \fla{s} inspect its effect, \ie whether it indeed blocks ads and/or causes breakage (\ie legitimate content missing or the page not displaying properly). \fla{s} use differential analysis: they visit a site with and without the rule applied; and they visually inspect the page and observe whether ads and non-ads (\eg{} images and text) are present/missing before/after applying the rule.
-In assessing the effectiveness of a rule, it is important to ensure that it blocks at least one request, \ie{} \textit{a hit}.
-Filter rules are considered ``good'' if they block ads without breakage, and ``bad'' otherwise.
+\begin{challenge} [Visual Inspection] Once the filter rule is applied on the site, \fla{s} inspect its effect, \ie whether it indeed blocks ads and/or causes breakage (\ie legitimate content goes missing or the page displays improperly). \fla{s} use differential analysis.
+They visit a site with and without the rule applied, and they visually inspect the page and observe whether ads and non-ads (\eg{} images and text) are present/missing before/after applying the rule.
+In assessing the effectiveness of a rule, it is essential to ensure that it blocks at least one request, \ie{} \textit{a hit}.
+Filter rules are considered ``good'' if they block ads without breakage and ``bad'' otherwise.
 Avoiding breakage is critical for \fla{s} because rules can impact millions of users.
 If a rule blocks ads but causes breakage, it is considered a ``potentially good'' rule. \end{challenge}

 \begin{challenge}[Repeat] \fla{s} repeat the process of \task{s} \ref{chal:what-to-block}, \ref{chal:convert-and-apply}, \ref{chal:effective-filter-rules}, multiple times to make sure that the filter rule is effective.
-The reason for this repetition is that modern sites typically have unknown ``dynamics'': different visits to the same site may trigger different page content (images, texts) being displayed, and different ads being served.
-In addition, circumvention techniques~\cite{cvinspectorndss,Zhu_DisruptAA,AlrizhaErrors}, further amplify these dynamics: a site can change its behavior when it detects ad blockers.
+Repetition is necessary because modern sites typically are dynamic.
+Different visits to the same site may trigger different page content being displayed and different ads being served.
 If a rule from \task{}~\ref{chal:convert-and-apply} blocks ads but causes breakage, the author may then try a more granular filter rule (\eg{} eSLD $\rightarrow$ FQDN from Table~\ref{tab:network-filter-rule-syntax}).
-If the rule does not block ads, go back to Task~\ref{chal:what-to-block}.
+If the rule does not block ads, go back to Task~\ref{chal:what-to-block}. \end{challenge}